 About five weeks after the filing period has ended, you are required to update your grades and course records even if you do not have any changes to report. more

-Minor changes to your activities, awards, volunteer work, employment or personal statement are unlikely to have an impact on your admission decision.
-However, if you have significant updates in any of these areas, you may notify UC San Diego using the Freshman Applicant Update Notification Form or UC Transfer Application Update Form listed above.
+After you submit your application, you cannot make changes to your activities, awards, volunteer work, employment or personal statement which are unlikely to have an impact on your admission decision.

 UC San Diego’s application status portal is called MyApplication.
 It's a way for you to log in to see updates.